Ecommerce is a goliath industry. So it is no wonder that people are always asking about the future of ecommerce.

 Global ecommerce sales amounted to nearly 3.5 trillion dollars worldwide in 2019, proving ecommerce is an increasingly lucrative option for businesses.

-That’s huge, but it certainly isn’t a new trend.
+That’s huge, and the good news is that it certainly isn’t a new trend.

 That’s proof, if you ever needed it, that ecommerce is thriving, and it has been for a while.

-But it’s also an industry that is ever changing.
-It’s an industry that is constantly shifting in an attempt to shape the way that people in every corner of the globe purchase products.
+It’s also an industry that is ever changing.
+Trends are constantly shifting in an attempt to shape the way that people in every corner of the globe purchase products.

 This makes the future of ecommerce exciting, to say the least.

-A lot of big things are expected to change in ecommerce over the coming years, and we’re here to help you understand what the future of ecommerce will look like.
+A lot of big things are expected to change in ecommerce over the coming years.
+We’re here to help you understand what the future of ecommerce will look like.

-So today we’re going to break down some of the top trends for ecommerce in 2019, discuss what we believe the most impactful changes will be over the next few years, and dissect why those changes might have come about.
+We’re going to break down some of the top trends for ecommerce in 2021, discuss what we believe the most impactful changes will be over the next few years, then dissect why those changes might have come about.

 There’s a lot to cover, so let’s dive in.